h2n0/Snake/Readme.md

 ## Other things
 the game is owened by me and other associates. <br>
 You may use the code from this game in your own project(s)<br>
-but you must give credit to Indie Pixle upon doing so
+but you must give credit to Me (h2n0) upon doing so

 ### Side notes